-Jamelle was planning a big community event.
-He was serving rice and beans.
+Jamelle was planning a community event, and he was planning to serve rice and beans.
 Each pound of rice cost $2, each pound of beans $1.50.
-He figured that he could serve 8 people for every pound of rice and 12 people for every pound of beans.
+Jamelle determined that he could serve 8 people for every pound of rice and 12 people for every pound of beans.

-What is the most pounds of rice he can buy?
-Beans?
+- What is the most amount of rice and beans that he can buy?